-When the TIF is being reviewed, investors might want to pay close attention to their email and phone.
+When the TIF is being reviewed, investors should pay close attention to their email and phone.
 If there’s any mismatched information on the TIF or between the two firms, the receiving firm will likely reach out to the investor to amend the issue.

 Missing outreach could mean an even longer transfer period.
-That’s why investors might want to double (or even triple) check that all the information on the TIF and between the two brokerages, is consistent.
+That’s why investors should double-check that all the information on the TIF and between the two brokerages is consistent.

-If a problem is not resolved within two business days , the transfer request is deleted from ACATS.
-If the form is correct and approved by the delivering firm within the appropriate window, then they will send a list of assets to the receiving firm.
+If the form is correct and approved by the delivering firm within the appropriate window, they will send a list of assets to the receiving firm.
 Now, it’s the receiving firm’s time to accept or reject.

-In the event that the assets are accepted, the delivering firm will digitally move the holdings over to the receiving firm.
+If the assets are accepted, the delivering firm will digitally move the holdings to the receiving firm.

-If the delivering firm charges a fee, investors could reach out to the receiving firm to ask if they have any promotion for new clients that would cover the cost of transfer fees.
+If the delivering firm charges a fee, investors could reach out to the receiving firm to ask if they have any promotions for new clients that would cover the cost of transfer fees.

 After the delivering and receiving firms approve the transfer request, it will still take a few days for the investments to move accounts.

-Investors shouldn’t be alarmed when assets disappear from both accounts for a day or two—but the whole process typically takes no more than six business days.
+Investors shouldn’t be alarmed when assets disappear from both accounts for a day or two, but the process typically takes no more than six business days.